dart-lang/webdev/webdev/README.md

                                   Can't be used with hot-restart

     --log-requests                Enables logging for each request to the server.
--o, --output                      A directory to write the result of a build to.
-Or a mapping from a top-level directory in the package to the directory to write a filtered build output to.
-For example "web:deploy".
-                                  A value of "NONE" indicates that no "--output" value should be passed to `build_runner`.
-                                  (defaults to "NONE")

--r, --[no-]release                Build with release mode defaults for builders.
-    --[no-]build-web-compilers    If a dependency on `build_web_compilers` is required to run.
-                                  (defaults to on)

--v, --verbose                     Enables verbose logging.

 Run "webdev help" to see global options.
 ```